pschiffe/docker-borg/README.md

 ## More examples

-Backup docker volumes to remote location (Borg must be running in server mode in that remote location):
+Backup docker volumes to remote location (Borg must be running in server mode at that remote location):
 ```
 docker run \
   -e BORG_REPO='user@hostname:/path/to/repo' \